glennj/exercism.io/lua/anagram/README.md

 # Anagram

+Welcome to Anagram on Exercism's Lua Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

+An anagram is a rearrangement of letters to form a new word.
-Given a word and a list of possible anagrams, select the correct sublist.
+Given a word and a list of candidates, select the sublist of anagrams of the given word.

 Given `"listen"` and a list of candidates like `"enlists" "google" "inlets" "banana"` the program should return a list containing `"inlets"`.

-## Running the tests

-To run the tests, run the command `busted` from within the exercise directory.

-## Further information

-For more detailed information about the Lua track, including how to get help if you're having trouble, please visit the exercism.io [Lua language page](http://exercism.io/tracks/lua/about).

 ## Source

+### Created by

+- @aarti

+### Contributed to by

+- @kytrinyx
+- @ryanplusplus

+### Based on

-Inspired by the Extreme Startup game [https://github.com/rchatley/extreme_startup](https://github.com/rchatley/extreme_startup)
+Inspired by the Extreme Startup game - https://github.com/rchatley/extreme_startup

-## Submitting Incomplete Solutions
-It's possible to submit an incomplete solution so you can see how others have completed the exercise.